markbaaijens/rpmusicserver/README.md

 `sync`<br/>

 ### Server-based backup
-The advantage of the server-based (local) backup is that the resulting backup is a identical copy of the the full data-disk, making it very easy to switch in case of a disaster.
+The advantage of the server-based (local) backup is that the resulting backup is a identical copy of the full data-disk, making it very easy to switch in case of a disaster.
 The disadvantage is that you have to have local access to the server (Pi) for attaching the backup-disk.

 This backup will be done to a dedicated backup-disk, connected to the Pi it self, thus a server-based backup.